New South Wales S set

-The S sets are a class of electric multiple units (EMU) that operated on Sydney's suburban rail network from 1972 up until 2019.
-Originally entering service under the Public Transport Commission, the sets also operated under the State Rail Authority, CityRail and Sydney Trains.
+The S sets are a type of double-decker electric multiple units (EMU) that formerly operated on Sydney's suburban rail network in New South Wales, Australia from 1972 up until 2019.
+Originally entering service under the Public Transport Commission, the sets also operated under the State Rail Authority, CityRail and Sydney Trains in later years.

 The S sets were originally designated into three classes, two-car L sets (originally T sets), four-car S sets, and six-car R sets.
 Some received other designations when they were employed on local services on the South Coast and around Newcastle, becoming two-car PK sets and three-car NC sets respectively.

-Prior to their retirement, the S sets were the last class in the Sydney Trains fleet to not be air-conditioned, earning them the nicknames "Tin cans" and "Sweat Sets".
+Prior to their retirement, the S sets were the last class in the Sydney Trains fleet to not be air-conditioned, earning them the nicknames "tin cans" and "sweat sets".

 They were also nicknamed "Ridgys" because of their fluted ("ridged") stainless steel panelling; they shared this nickname with similar looking K sets and C sets.
 Their stainless steel appearance is shared with the intercity V sets and U sets.
 All remaining sets were withdrawn from service in June 2019.